 - Tolerance for real-world variability.
 A race course has slopes, surface changes, wind, and temperature variation.
 A factory floor has obstacles, varying payload weights, and unexpected interruptions.
 The control systems that handle the former are the same ones needed for the latter.

-Companies like Unitree and Agibot -- profiled in our chinese-humanoid-robots overview -- have been explicit about this trajectory.
+Companies like Unitree and Agibot -- profiled in our China factory robot deployment overview -- have been explicit about this trajectory.
 Their robots are designed for industrial deployment first, with public demonstrations like marathons serving as high-visibility validation events.

 The Pace of Progress: 2025 vs. 2026